-Epilepsy affects 110,000 people in our 18 county service area, 3 million in the USA and 65 million in the world.
+- Epilepsy affects 110,000 people in our 18-county service area, 3.4 million in the USA and 65 million around the world.

-One in 3 adults knows someone with epilepsy.
+- One in three adults knows someone with epilepsy.

-In 6 out of 10 people with epilepsy, the cause is unknown.
+- In six out of 10 people with epilepsy, the cause is unknown.

-The EFEPA is proud to host multiple community events throughout the year that demonstrate the strength of those with epilepsy while raising awareness and funds for the disorder.
-The lively affair includes a three course French Creole sit-down dinner, Mummers’ entertainment, and dancing to a nine piece band.
-A parade, extravagant decorations, beads, jesters, voodoo dolls, and masks all add to the festive décor.
+The EFEPA is proud to host multiple community events throughout the year that demonstrate and celebrate the strength of those with epilepsy all while raising critical awareness and funds.

 That’s where you can make a difference.
 Check out our Legislation and Advocacy section and learn about different policies that can affect you or someone you love.
 Then, Speak Out!
 Contact your local representative, share information on social media and in the public.
 It’s amazing how far a few moments of education can truly go.

 Don’t forget November is National Epilepsy Awareness Month!
 There are so many opportunities to Get Informed & Get Involved throughout November.

 Check out our complete guide for creating epilepsy awareness at www.efepa.org/November!